cortesi/ra/docs/search.md

 Full search results include byte ranges indicating where matches occur in the body.
 This enables precise highlighting in output formatting.

+- Ranges are offsets into the returned `body` text (UTF-8 byte indices).
+- They are sorted, non-overlapping, and merged when adjacent.
+- Each range corresponds to a token emitted by the index analyzer (lowercased, stemmed, and possibly fuzzy-expanded), so highlighting the substring at `offset..offset+length` marks the exact word that satisfied the query.
+- Multi-topic searches merge ranges from all topics using the same invariants.
+- JSON output (`ra search --json`) exposes `body` and `match_ranges` for every result; use these fields together to render highlights accurately.
+Aggregated results omit `match_ranges` because highlights are per constituent.

+### Developer Notes

+- Highlight extraction is analyzer-driven: token offsets from the configured analyzer (lowercase + stemmer) are the single source of truth.
+Keep analyzer changes in sync with tests that assert range alignment.
+- Do not derive highlights from Tantivy snippets; they may diverge from fuzzy matches.
+Use the stored `match_ranges` instead.

 ## Incremental Indexing